Last updated: 23/03/2026, 2:39 PM

 Ten fire engines and around 70 firefighters tackled a fire at a warehouse on St Thomas Road in Belvedere.

-Half of the single-storey warehouse was damaged by fire.
-There are currently no reports of any injuries.
+Most of the ground floor, first floor and part of the roof of the warehouse were damaged by fire.
+There were no reports of any injuries.

-Station Commander Lee McCauley said: "Crews have made steady progress at the scene of the fire to bring it under control, a small part of the warehouse remains alight and crews will stay at the scene into the evening.
+Station Commander Lee McCauley said: "Crews made steady progress at the scene of the fire to bring it under control.

-"There are multiple road closures in place in the direct vicinity, which are likely to cause disruption for a number of hours.
+"There were multiple road closures in place in the direct vicinity, which caused disruption for a number of hours.

-"The fire is producing some smoke and we urge people to avoid the area where possible and keep windows and doors closed if you live or work nearby."
+"The fire was producing some smoke and we urged people to avoid the area where possible and keep windows and doors closed if you live or work nearby."

 One of the Brigade's 32-metre turntable ladders was used as an observation tower, providing a vantage point for the incident commanders to assess the incident and develop tactics.